Overview

 At lower voltages (1.8-2.4V), vapor is smooth and flavorful with clear terpene expression.
 The mid-range (2.5-3.2V) provides the best all-around experience for most cartridges.
 Higher voltages (3.3-4.2V) produce dense clouds from thick distillates that struggle at lower settings.

-The ability to adjust in 0.1V increments means you can find the exact sweet spot rather than settling for a preset that's close enough.
+The ability to adjust in 0.1V increments means you can find the exact sweet spot rather than settling for a preset that's "close enough."

 Battery Life (Standard 650mAh Model)